Professor of Educational Leadership · Delaware State University

 I specialize in supporting candidates working with mixed methods, action research, and educational leadership topics.
 I am currently accepting advisees in areas aligned with my research interests.

-Inquire about advising →Curriculum Vitae
+Inquire about advising →

 My CV documents publications, grants, presentations, editorial service, and academic appointments spanning more than two decades of work in educational research and leadership.